Aleksandr Komin (killer): Work in the underground bunker and new victims

-Komin was merciless – the enslaved people had to work 16 hours a day, and he had incredible standards: for example, they had to sew 32 dressing gowns per day.
+Komin was merciless – his prisoners had to work 16 hours a day, and he had incredible standards: for example, they had to sew 32 dressing gowns per day.
 Then, Melnikova and Kozikova decided to escape.
 However, implementing the plan was difficult because it was open and the staircase was cut off from the current only when Komin was inside.
 Finding an opportunity, they locked Komin in one of the rooms, jamming the door with a frying pan.
 However, they did not escape – Komin broke out and caught them.
 He offered them a choice – either he cut their mouths to the ears or would stamp "РАБ" (rab, "slave") on their faces.
 They chose the latter, and Komin did it.
 From now on, the regime was toughened – now, when Komin entered the garage, he signalled using a light bulb, and the prisoners had to put on their collars and shackles and put the keys on a table.

 Meanwhile, Talpayeva had to look for new prisoners, but she disappeared.
 Deciding that she had left town, Komin himself continued the search.
 While visiting the station, his attention was drawn to a young woman – 27-year-old Tatyana Nazimova, who had been homeless for several years, travelling around different stations of the Gorky Railway.
 He offered her food and lodging, and soon, another prisoner appeared in the bunker.
 However, Komin soon realised that this time he was mistaken: Nazimova was seriously ill mentally and physically, so he and Mikheev only had use for her as a lover.
 A year later, however, Komin became bored with his companion, and after leaving her without food for several days, he eventually killed her with brake fluid.

 Komin laid Nazimova's corpse on a sledge and rode to the city morgue, wishing to leave it at the entrance.
 Two hundred metres from the garage, he was frightened by an accidental passer-by and threw the corpse, fleeing.